White Paper: stack stabilisation and antislip bags

 - you would like to spend less time and money on stretch wrapping,

-- you would like to forget the tricky gluing of the bags during the construction of the stack,
+- you would like to forget the tricky gluing of the bags during the stacking,

 - due to your special product, your bags are so slippery that you are forced to use a paper bag instead of a film bag.

-Why is it that, in the field of packaging with film bags, the stacks of certain products are always deformed despite a plenty of pallet wrapping film and even straps, the “paunchy” stacks rub against each other during transport, often causing the bags to rub out and tear?
+Why is it that, in the field of packaging with film bags, the stacks of certain products are always deformed despite a plenty of pallet wrapping film and even straps, thus the “paunchy” stacks rub against each other during transport, even causing the bags to rub out and tear?

 If the packaged product is of the kind that is able to get rearranged, displaced or compacted in the bag (e.g. fine dusty products, slippery pellets, quartz sand, seeds, salt, minerals, wood pellets etc.), then the original “brick” shape of each package on the pallet will change, their originally horizontal top and bottom planes are distorted, and over time the whole stack becomes more and more rounded, thus the pallet covering film or strapping also loosens, and eventually the bags slip on top of each other.